tyler-simons/ImageClassifier2/README.md

 ## Usage

 1. Clone the repository and navigate to the project folder.
-2. Add your images to the `./images` folder.
+2. Create a `./images` folder and add your images to it.
 3. Run the app by running the following command in your terminal:
    `streamlit run streamlit_app.py`
 4. In the sidebar, enter the folder path where your images are located.